-HMRC has revealed it will allow taxpayers to upload tax reporting data via spreadsheets.
+HMRC has revealed that taxpayers can upload tax reporting data via spreadsheets.
 However, these will be required to be submitted through a third-party software tool to guarantee that the data can be processed into HMRC’s new system.

-HMRC is already in negotiation with a number of software developers regarding the next steps for MTD.
+HMRC is already negotiating with several software developers regarding the next steps for MTD.
 It is anticipated that at least three commercial software providers will agree to offer free entry-level software to ease the transition of MTD reporting.

-The elephant in the room for many small businesses and self-employed professionals is HMRC’s minimum threshold for MTD reporting.
+HMRC’s minimum threshold for MTD reporting is the elephant in the room for many small businesses and self-employed professionals.
 The tax authority’s initial proposals were set at £10,000 a year.
 During the recent announcement, HMRC has notified that MTD reporting will be applicable to large businesses/landlords with the VAT threshold of £83,000 per annum starting April 2018 and for the all businesses/landlords with the VAT threshold of £10,000 per annum a year later.

 This announcement seem to be the result of MTD consultations among stakeholders and taxpayers who have been somewhat scathing of the low-level threshold.
 The Chartered Institute of Taxation (CIOT), Institute of Chartered Accountants in England and Wales (ICAEW) and the Association of Chartered Certified Accountants (ACCA) suggested the threshold should be raised significantly to £83,000, in line with the current UK VAT threshold.